JC-1 Dye—Mitochondrial Membrane Potential Probe

 It is possible to label the JC-1–stained cells with other markers for apoptosis or viability, as long as the fluorescence emission of the additional label is spectrally resolved from JC-1.
 The example below is a protocol for labeling with annexin V-allophycocyanin.

-2.3 Add 5 µL annexin V conjugate (e.g., annexin V-allophycocyanin, Cat.
-No. A35110).
+- 2.3 Add 5 µL annexin V conjugate (e.g., annexin V-allophycocyanin).
 Note: 5 µL is appropriate for Molecular Probes® annexin V conjugates.
 Conjugates purchased from other suppliers may require a different volume to be effective.

-- Youchun Zeng, et al. (2008) Endosomes and lysosomes play distinct roles in sulfatide-induced neuroblastoma apoptosis: potential mechanisms contributing to abnormal sulfatide metabolism in related neuronal diseases.
-Biochemical Journal 410:81-91.
+- Zeng Y et al. (2008) Endosomes and lysosomes play distinct roles in sulfatide-induced neuroblastoma apoptosis: potential mechanisms contributing to abnormal sulfatide metabolism in related neuronal diseases.
+J Biochem 410:81-91.

-- Tongzu Liu, et al. Flex-Hets differentially induce apoptosis in cancer over normal cells by directly targeting mitochondria.
-Molecular Cancer Therapeutics 6:1814-1822.
+- Liu T et al. (2007) Flex-Hets differentially induce apoptosis in cancer over normal cells by directly targeting mitochondria.
+Mol Cancer Ther 6:1814-22.